Skip to content

 Watching the sunset off of one of the docks near Panjajachel in Lake Atitlan, Guatemala

 Once you land in Guatemala City, you’re going to hit the ground running and make your way over to the beautiful area known as Lake Atitlan.
+You can do this by renting a car or booking an airport transfer.
 Lake Atitlan is Guatemala’s second largest lake in the country.
 Every town surrounding the lake has its own specialty industries and character.
 It is about a 3 hour drive from the airport to Lake Atitlan so make sure to sit back, relax, and take in the views along the way.

 Check out the Villages Around Lake Atitlan